-The lawsuit, National Institute of Family and Life Advocates v.
+The Supreme Court’s decision Monday to hear a challenge to a California law meant to regulate anti-abortion groups could eventually bring down some of biggest restrictions on abortion in the United States — but only if the anti-abortion groups win.The lawsuit, National Institute of Family and Life Advocates v.
 Becerra, deals with so-called “crisis pregnancy centers,” or facilities designed to stop pregnant women from getting abortions.
 In 2015, California mandated that its 200-odd crisis pregnancy centers post signs indicating whether the facility was licensed and letting clients know that California subsidizes contraception and abortion care.
 The National Institute of Family and Life Advocates, an anti-abortion group representing 73 medically licensed crisis pregnancy centers and 38 unlicensed centers, sued the state, arguing that this requirement violated centers’ right to free speech.

 “Information about abortion is just about everywhere, so the government doesn’t need to punish pro-life centers for declining to advertise for the very act they can’t promote.”

-It’s possible, of course, that the justices rule narrowly on the case without deciding more broadly how free speech should work when it comes to providing abortion.
+“It is absolutely anathema under the free speech clause [of the Constitution] for the government to censor someone because of their ideological point of view, or to force someone to serve as a mouthpiece for the state’s ideological point of view,” Corbin said.
+“Courts have been upholding the state forcing the doctor to mouth the state’s pro-life point of view.”But if the justices strike down California’s law, she said, this case “has potential to clarify what the free speech rule should be in assessing the constitutionality of mandatory abortion counseling.”It’s possible, of course, that the justices rule narrowly on the case without deciding more broadly how free speech should work when it comes to providing abortion.
 It’s also possible that they may rule in favor of California and allow the state to keep its regulation on crisis pregnancy centers, which abortion rights groups believe are crucial to making sure that California women have timely and accurate information about their own pregnancies.

 Cover image: Anti-abortion activist Chris Slattery, right, offers free ultrasounds and consultations from the motor home to women who were planning to go the nearby abortion clinic on Friday, March 23, 2007.
 He operates 15 crisis-pregnancy centers in the New York metropolitan area.